-An Executor is the person who will be responsible for administering your Estate after you pass away.
-This includes applying for a Grant of Probate (if needed), selling and transferring assets, paying off any liabilities, and distributing your Estate according to the wishes set out in your Will.
+Executors are the people you name in your will to carry out your wishes after you die.
+They will be responsible for all aspects of winding up your affairs and administering your estate after you’ve died.
+This includes applying for a Grant of Probate (if needed), selling and transferring assets, paying off any liabilities, and distributing your estate according to the wishes you've set out in your will.

-When making a Will, you will be asked to choose up to four Executors.
-Before the Will is created, you should have a conversation with each of your chosen Executors to ensure they are happy to take on the role.
-Being an Executor can be a lot of work, and some people might prefer that you did not nominate them.
-If they are willing to accept, the fact that you have spoken with them means that it will not come as a surprise in the future.
+When making a will, you will be asked to choose up to four executors.
+Before the will is created, you should have a conversation with each of your chosen executors to ensure they are happy to take on the role.
+Being an executor can be a lot of work, and some people might prefer not to be appointed.
+If they are willing to be appointed as your executor, the fact that you have spoken with them means that it will not come as a surprise in the future.

 2. Appoint trusted individuals

 An executor will need to deal with your personal assets, which can hold significant financial and emotional value.
 Furthermore, executors have a legal duty to act in the best interests of the estate, rather than any personal interest.
 They may not even be beneficiaries of the will.
 For these reasons, you must appoint executors who you trust, and who you can rely upon to deal with your affairs responsibly.

 3. Does your chosen executor have the time?

 Being an executor is often a very time consuming role.
 We estimate that on average, the probate process takes about nine-to-twelve months to complete, but it can take longer for more complicated estates.